Step 6: Create and Deploy a Lambda Package (VSK Fire TV)

 You need to define permissions that specify which applications can invoke your Lambda function.
 Here you'll create an IAM role that allows Lambda functions to call AWS services, such as Cloudwatch, on your behalf.
 To create the IAM role:

 - Sign in to the AWS Managment Console.
+(It's not required to use your same Amazon Developer account as before.)

 Make a note of your IAM role name (especially if you have multiple IAM roles in AWS) so that you can easily remember it for the next step.